-To provide a clearer depiction of what Autism Spectrum Disorder is, imagine you’re in a room filled with people, but you cannot communicate effectively.
-You have something to say but are not sure when it is appropriate to speak and how you should phrase your thought.
-You find
+To better understand autism, picture yourself in a room filled with people, yet you are struggling to communicate effectively.
+You have something to say but are not sure when it is appropriate to speak and how you should phrase your thoughts.

 What is Social Communication?

-Additionally, autistic people often depend on routines and dislike change due to heightened anxiety and lack of understanding in new situations.
-They also may experience hyposensitivity and hypersensitivity to sensory input such as sounds, lights, and textures, due to differences in the autistic nervous system.
+Furthermore, those with autism often rely on routines and dislike change, partly due to heightened anxiety and lack of understanding in new situations.
+They may also experience hyposensitivity and hypersensitivity to sensory input such as sounds, lights, and textures, a trait attributed to the unique characteristics of the autistic nervous system.

-These differences and a lack of support or understanding for how autistic people experience the world can affect relationships, employment, and general health.
-They can make daily activities challenging, confusing, and at times overwhelming.
-Neurodivergent people, such as those on the autism spectrum, work hard throughout their lives to better understand the confusing social world around them, and professional assistance can be helpful in supporting that work.
+These differences, coupled with a lack of support or understanding for how those with autism experience the world, can affect relationships, employment, and general health.
+Daily activities can become challenging, confusing, and occasionally overwhelming.
+People who are neurodivergent, such as those on the autism spectrum, work hard to better understand the confusing social world around them.
+Professional support can play a vital role in aiding them in this continuous endeavor.

-There are many positive skills and traits that are associated with autism.
-These characteristics include increased ability to focus on details, capacity to persevere without being swayed by others’ opinions, ability to work independently, recognition of patterns that may be missed by others, heightened perception of some sensations, and determination and an original way of thinking.
-It is important to remind yourself of these unique skills you (or your child) have which can help you be successful in many areas of life.
+Individuals with autism often possess a variety of positive skills and traits.
+These characteristics include an increased ability to focus on details, the capacity to persevere without being swayed by others’ opinions, the ability to work independently, recognition of patterns that may be missed by others, heightened perception of some sensations, determination, and an original way of thinking.
+Remembering and valuing these unique abilities is crucial, as they can be instrumental in achieving success in various aspects of life, whether for yourself or for your child.

-The Sachs Center has groups for autistic adults and children.
-Offering safe spaces for its members, and custom-designed group experiences, our groups allow teens and adults to connect and share their unique neurodiverse perspectives.
+The Sachs Center provides specialized groups for autistic adults and children with autism, creating safe spaces and custom-designed group experiences.
+These groups are designed to allow teens and adults to connect and share their unique neurodiverse perspectives.

-The Sachs Center also has online support groups for autistic adults.
-Call or email us for information on that group.
+The Sachs Center offers online support groups specifically for autistic adults.
+For more details about these groups, call or email us.

-We offer a unique group for autistic African-Americans called BASE, the Black Autism Spectrum Experience.
+We provide a unique group for autistic African-Americans called BASE - the Black Autism Spectrum Experience.

-- Working with and mitigating pressures received from family and society.
+- Working with and mitigating pressures from family and societal expectations.

-- How to understand and process the anxieties of dating and finding a partner.
+- Strategies for dealing with the anxieties associated with dating and seeking a partner.

 - Setting healthy boundaries with friends and family.

-- Discuss popular social topics like movies and video games.
+- Engaging discussions on popular social topics such as movies and video games.